Coroner’s Statutes and Selected Laws

 The following shall apply:

-(i) Admit or exclude a member of the public from an inquest or a part of an inquest.
+(i) A member of the public from an inquest or a part of an inquest.

-(ii) Admit or exclude an individual interested or suspected from the inquest or a part of an inquest.
+(ii) An individual interested or suspected from the inquest or a part of an inquest.

 (2) An excluded individual may not appear by attorney.